brandon-cabaleiro/DataAnalytics2021_Brandon_Cabaleiro/Lab/Lab 2/readme.md

-This folder contains code for Lab 2 for Data Analytics.
+This folder contains R code and plots for Lab 2.